 Guay’s team researched other options, but neither Proxy Buying nor the ELBs from Amazon were able to give them the functionality they needed.
 Proxy Buying did not fit their working model, and using the ELBs from Amazon would mean returns into full Amazon mode, and require migrating entirely from the NGINX solution than in use.

 “Amazon still locks lots of things,” said Guay, and something simple like changing a log format, can’t be done on an ELB.
 “In both cases we would have been unable to do what we wanted with it,” he said.
-So Canal+ choose NGNIX Plus as a key component to their technology stack.
+So Canal+ choose NGINX Plus as a key component to their technology stack.

-“The launch of NGNIX Plus brought dramatic performance increases that were immediately noticeable,” said Guay.
+“The launch of NGINX Plus brought dramatic performance increases that were immediately noticeable,” said Guay.
 The robust product allows Canal+ to manage fewer servers to process those 50,000 requests per second.
 This allowed Canal+ to significantly reduce their AWS footprint, thus saving money.

 “The limitable URL and scalable HTTP cache creates allows for very, very effective caches and, at the same time, allows the content changes to be visible immediately to the user,” Guay explained.